ergochat/ergo/README.md

 This project adheres to [Semantic Versioning](http://semver.org/).
 For the purposes of versioning, we consider the "public API" to refer to the configuration files, CLI interface and database format.

-*NOTE: Things are probably very broken right now.
-The `THEATER` command does not work, and I'm currently most of the way through rearchitecting the command handling.
-It should be finished apart from the `THEATER` command, but things are probably still broken.*

 ## Features

 * UTF-8 nick and channel names